 Holographic wills are not valid in British Columbia.
 A holographic will is a handwritten will that is created without the help of any mechanical devices.
 They typically do not require witnesses in provinces that recognize holographic wills.

-If you hand write your will in BC, you should ensure that you’ve followed the process for getting it witnessed correctly to ensure that it is legally binding.
+If you hand write your will in BC, you should ensure that you’ve followed the process for getting it witnessed correctly to ensure that it is legally binding, which includes having two valid witnesses.

 Can I Write My Own Will in BC?